forhadulislam/cors-proxy/README.md

 Getting Started
 1. Clone the repository and navigate to the project directory.
-2. Install dependencies with npm install.
+2. Install dependencies with `npm install`.
-3. Run the proxy server with node server.js.
+3. Run the proxy server with `node server.js`.
 4. Configure your frontend to make requests to the proxy server instead of directly to the external API.

 ## Usage